 The fun bit (drag racing).

 Model X versions with the Ludicrous option will slaughter most supercars (and plenty of motorbikes!) in a 0-60 mph drag race but will happily take your granny to bingo.
-Below are a couple of amusing videos of a Model X demolishing petrol SUVs and setting a world record for the fastest SUV on the planet, whilst out-dragging a Lamborghini Aventador.
+Below is a mildly amusing video of a drag race.
+The Model X rather demoralises the drivers of high performance petrol SUVs, including a Lamborghini Aventador.

 Thinking of taking granny out for a spin, it can be particularly amusing to pull up at a red light alongside a common or garden supercar when you’ve got an actual granny in the back, maybe on the way back from her weekly shop.
 Borrow the granny if you don’t happen to have one handy, it adds singificant comedy value.
 Any old Ferrari will do if Aventadors are a bit thin on the ground in your neck of the woods.